 You know how some of the best restaurants are found in a “hole in the wall?”
 I think that’s true for a lot of things; even thrift stores.
 I had been “dying” to try some milk paint, so when I stumbled upon a great furniture piece recently, I knew what my new furniture project would be; creating a DIY Milk painted coffee table.

 It all started when I was on my way to pick my son up from school.
 I passed this little “hole in the wall” thrift store that I had been eyeing for quite a while now, so I finally decided it was time to stop.

 So glad I did, because I found a great coffee table I could turn from trash to treasure.

-I have a rule for myself when I’m thrifting; if I find a piece of furniture i’m interested in it needs to be a solid piece of furniture, no cheap junk.
-So when I found this piece, which looked terrible on the outside, I knew it had potential because it was so sturdy and heavy.
+I have a rule for myself when I’m thrifting; if I find a piece of furniture i’m interested in it needs to be a solid piece of furniture.
+Basically this rule boils down to this; no cheap junk.
+So when I found this old coffee table, which looked terrible on the outside, I knew it had potential because it was so sturdy and heavy.